 Each class will bring a particular focus to it—agility, strength, speed, endurance, etc. Movements will be varied each day, with the goal to be a well-rounded week of workouts.
 Movements will include kettle bell swings, push ups, pull ups, running, wall ball shots, lunges (with or without weight), box jumps, and other typical CrossFit moves.

 Many WODs will incorporate one or more of the Barbell and Olympic Weightlifting movements taught through a variety of instructional methods, including dead lifts, power cleans, snatches, shoulder to overhead, and thrusters.
-WODs will include recommended modifications/scaling for Rx+, Rx and Intro athletes, depending on the movements.
+WODs will include recommended modifications/scaling for Performance, Competitor and Fitness athletes, depending on the movements.
 Coaches also will walk through each movement with the class, including a demonstration, to refresh everyone’s memory.

 The beauty of scaling is that every athlete, regardless of experience, is participating at the same time and achieving their own individual goals at the same time!

-Rx athletes have been CrossFitting for a while and are able to perform all weightlifting movements in a safe, efficient manner.
-Rx athlete weights and skill modifications are provided each day to challenge these CrossFitters, while still maintaining an appropriate level of scaling.
+Performance athletes have been CrossFitting for a while and are able to perform all weightlifting movements in a safe, efficient manner.
+Performance athlete weights and skill modifications are provided each day to challenge these CrossFitters, while still maintaining an appropriate level of scaling.
 Goals are achieved faster with patience and steady progress, as opposed to trying to lift too heavy a weight and not performing movements correctly.
-Rx, Rx+ and Intro athletes are working out side by side, each achieving the desired result of a great workout and moving toward those individual goals.
+Performance, Fitness and Competitor athletes are working out side by side, each achieving the desired result of a great workout and moving toward those individual goals.

-Rx+ athletes are typically the more competitive ones, who have a solid CrossFit background.
+Competitor athletes are typically the more competitive ones, who have a solid CrossFit background.
 Athlete can demonstrate movement proficiency and heavier weights are safely used.
-Depending upon the workout, many athletes are able to achieve the Rx+ level WOD by WOD, allowing for individual tailoring to meet your goals.
+Depending upon the workout, many athletes are able to achieve the Competitor level WOD by WOD, allowing for individual tailoring to meet your goals.
 For instance, an athlete may not be able to perform a workout with a 95-pound barbell if the movement is a Snatch, but if it’s a Power Clean, they can.
-This athlete would perform at the Rx level one day, and Rx+ the next.
-All classes contain a mixed group of Rx+, Rx and Intro athletes.
+This athlete would perform at the Performance level one day, and Competitor the next.
+All classes contain a mixed group of Performance, Competitor and Fitness athletes.

-Intro Athletes are brand new to CrossFit and have not gone through our On Ramp program yet.
-These athletes are learning the way CrossFit workouts are programmed and working out alongside Rx and Rx+ athletes, developing friendships and learning to love high-intensity fitness!
-Intro athletes will use PVC pipes, or in some cases, practice bars, instead of barbells to keep the weights very light.
+Fitness Athletes may be brand new to CrossFit and may have not gone through our On Ramp program yet.
+These athletes are learning the way CrossFit workouts are programmed and working out alongside Performance and Competitor athletes, developing friendships and learning to love high-intensity fitness!
+Fitness athletes will use PVC pipes, or in some cases, practice bars, instead of barbells to keep the weights very light.
 Movements may be modified to provide a better workout result; however, all athletes are in the same classes.
-During the athlete’s first month of Intro, they will go through On Ramp so that they can use those barbells safely, and really find out what CrossFit is all about.
+During the athlete’s first month of CrossFit, they will go through On Ramp so that they can use those barbells safely, and really find out what CrossFit is all about.